Tshoks/T-Tutoring-Agency---Public-Repository/README.md

 # Objective of this project

-Students are to understand the following:
+Students are to understand and apply the following:
   1. Java coding
+  2. The use of code versioning with Git and GitHub
-  2. Testing with Java and Selenium
+  3. Testing with Java and Selenium

+# Tools used for this project
+  1. Notepad and Command Prompt
+  2. IntelliJ IDEA IDE
+  3. Git
+  4. JAVA, Java-JDK, Java-JRE

+# Technologies used for this project
+  1. Java Standard Edition
+  2. Selenium